learn-academy-2019-bravo/intermediate-javascript-assessments-45acpUSA/intermediate-js.md

 An id is useful when your intention is to style a specific piece of the DOM, and not every element that's of the same type.
 Extending off the example I used above, if I wanted to turn all my buttons blue, I could give them all a class of .button, but if I wanted one of these buttons a slightly different hue or change the saturation, I could use id in order to individually style it.

 4. Name 4 semantic HTML tags.
+I don't know.

+Google:
+According to Google, a semantic HTML tag is one that introduces meaning to the web page rather than just presentation.
+These tags include, but are not limited to, the header tags (<h1> - <h6>), <blockquote>, <code> and <em>.

 5. What are three options for creating responsive design?